 Ingroup bias is motivated by familiarity and comfortability with one’s ingroup; it does not necessarily mean there are hostile feelings or dislike towards outgroups2.
 Ingroup bias tends to occur organically, without malice or forethought.
 It’s almost like an automatic reaction.
 However, overt hostility is not needed for there to be severe ramifications from this type of bias.

 Subtle Workplace Discrimination

 Ingroup bias can underlie subtle acts of discrimination, including the avoidance and exclusion of outgroups.
-It can be as subtle as taking preference to working with ingroups, and as a result excluding and avoiding outgroups.
+It can be as subtle as taking preference to work with in groups, and as a result, excluding and avoiding outgroups.
 In the workplace, this can stifle creativity, innovation, and growth.
 It can leave new hires feeling excluded, isolated, and marginalized.
 Instead of working with new, diverse teammates on projects, existing staff members can quickly segregate new hires without even being conscious of it.

 Combating Ingroup Bias

 The good news?
 Ingroup bias can be addressed and even prevented before it manifests as subtle prejudice or causes intergroup conflict.
 Bringing this sort of unconscious bias to employee’s attention and encouraging the idea of a larger ingroup identity between all staff members helps to break ingroup favoritism5.

 Below are a few ways employees can start eliminating bias in the workplace: